re-xyr/availability-old/README.md

+> **WARNING** - this project is obsolete and this repository serves as a historical artifact.
+This project is not in a usable state.
+See [`avail`](https://github.com/re-xyr/avail) for newest progress on the phantom constraint pattern.

 # availability

 `availability` is an unconventional effects library.
 It lets user provide a fixed concrete monad for all effectful functions in an application, and attach effects to the monads in an easy way.